bristlebird/time-lord/README.md

 <a name="technologies"></a>
 ## Technologies Used
 1. Python — for the main application logic
+2. Python modules / libraries:
+	- [datetime module](https://docs.python.org/3/library/datetime.html)  - used in the calculation and manipulation of dates and times
+	- [pytz library](https://pypi.org/project/pytz/) - used set correct timezone location
 2. Heroku — for app deplyment & hosting
 3. Git — for version control
 3. Github — for code storage / repository